What is military sexual trauma (MST)?

 A spiritual or religious advisor

 Wanting to harm yourself or having thoughts of suicide are very serious concerns and need immediate attention.
 It’s important you talk to someone right away if you have thoughts of death or suicide.
-If you are thinking about death or suicide, call the Veterans Crisis Line at 1-800-273-8255 or use the confidential Veterans Crisis Line online chat.
-Both services provide free, confidential support, 24 hours a day, seven days a week.
+If you are thinking about death or suicide, call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the confidential Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support, 24 hours a day, seven days a week.

 Explore these resources for more information about MST and its effects in Veterans.